 The iOS 11 update included many new features and changes, some of which offered options for helping to manage your storage space more effectively.
-One of these options lets you offload unused apps, which essentially means that your iPhone can delete apps from your device if they have’t been used in a while and you are low on storage space.
+One of these options lets you offload unused apps, which essentially means that your iPhone can delete apps from your device if they haven’t been used in a while and you are low on storage space.
 It does keep the data from those apps, however, if you decide later that you need to download the app from the App Store again.

 But you may not like how the iPhone is choosing to delete these apps, and would prefer to manage it on your own.
 Our tutorial below will direct you to the menu where you can disable this option and stop your iPhone from deleting apps automatically.

-How to Disable the “Offload Unused Apps” Option in iOS 11
+How to Disable the “Offload Unused Apps” Option in iOS 11 (Guide with Pictures)

 The steps in this article were performed on an iPhone 7 Plus in iOS 11.2.2.
 This guide assumes that you had previously enabled the Offload Unused Apps setting as a means to automatically manage your apps when you were running low on storage space.
 If you wish to disable this setting because you have found that it is deleting apps that you actually want, then continue below.